ShemmyYo/slot-mashine-python/README.md

 ### __PEP8 CI Validation__

 An online validation tool (provided by CI) was used to check that the code is up to standard.

+Firstly, I have had a lot of: ``lines too long (81 > 79 characters)`` errors which I have rectified by moving long lines into the second line of code or by shoring code where possible.

-All were validated with no errors.
+Finally, validated with no errors.

 [PEP8CI](https://pep8ci.herokuapp.com/)